ZipRecruiter/ABTestKit/README.md

 - Enable all the active tests

-- Migrate the buckets in UserDefaults to the key defined in the `Configuration` object
+- React to bucketing events (optional)

-- React to bukceting events
+- Migrate the buckets in UserDefaults to the key defined in the `Configuration` object (optional)

 ```swift
 extension ABTestKit {